Tianyar coastline

 The land and the idea

 Months of returning.
 Conversations with the village.
 A piece of coastal land between the road and the shoreline.
-The idea of a small retreat that could belong to this place rather than displace it.

 2024